drurarz/android-bootstrap-myveryfirstandroidapp/README.md

 You might find that your device doesn't let you install your build if you already have the version from the Android Market installed.
 This is standard Android security as it it won't let you directly replace an app that's been signed with a different key.
-Manually uninstall Android Bootstrap from your device and you will then be able to install your own built version.
+Manually uninstall MyVeryFirstAndroidApp from your device and you will then be able to install your own built version.

 ## Acknowledgements

-Android Bootstrap is a result of a template project I've developed over the years as well as a combination of a lot of great work that the [GitHub Gaug.es](http://www.github.com/github/gauges-android) app and [GitHub Android](http://www.github.com/github/android) app showcased.
+MyVeryFirstAndroidApp is a result of a template project I've developed over the years as well as a combination of a lot of great work that the [GitHub Gaug.es](http://www.github.com/github/gauges-android) app and [GitHub Android](http://www.github.com/github/android) app showcased.
 Some fo the code in this project is based on the GitHub Gaug.es and GitHub Android app.

-Android Bootstrap is built on the awesome [Parse.com API](http://www.parse.com/) and uses many great open-source libraries from the Android dev community:
+MyVeryFirstAndroidApp is built on the awesome [Parse.com API](http://www.parse.com/) and uses many great open-source libraries from the Android dev community:

 * [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock) for a